 The couple considered building another gestation/farrowing unit.
 But after assessing the state of the industry, they decided to go into finishing.
 “We have to focus on one aspect nowadays,” Dave reasoned.
 “Being the best at one thing is better than shuffling along so-so at many things.”
 They built a 600-head nursery and a 1200-head finisher barn.

 Since then, Dave and Brenda have prospered.
 They put up an additional 600 wean-to-finish barn and rented older barns from a couple of their neighbors.
-The Hamm’s feed manufacturer introduced him to the Pipestone System, and they now own shares in Great Plains Family Farms (White Tail Run farm), south of Leota.
+The Hamm’s feed manufacturer introduced him to the Pipestone Management, and they now own shares in Great Plains Family Farms (White Tail Run farm), south of Leota.

 “We’re guaranteed a good supply of quality pigs with the best genetics available,” says Dave, “and we get marketing opportunities thorough the system.”
 The Hamms currently sell about 30% of their finished pigs through Big Stone Marketing and the rest on contact to Hormel.

 After 37 years of successful farming, Dave has some advice for the generation that will come after him.
-“Be open to opportunities and new technologies,” he urges, “and stay connected to the Pipestone System because they run constant trials and do a lot more testing of these technologies than the individual producer could do.”
+“Be open to opportunities and new technologies,” he urges, “and stay connected to the Pipestone Management because they run constant trials and do a lot more testing of these technologies than the individual producer could do.”

 Life has been good for the Hamms, who recently celebrated their 36th wedding anniversary.
 Like the fire that threatened to end their opportunity to farm, there have been bumps in the road.
 Last fall, Brenda needed a liver transplant at Mayo Clinic.
 But with help from friends and neighbors, the Leota couple continues to do what they love to do.